 PIPEDA - Meaningful Consent

-At face value, consent is less strictly defined under PIPEDA.
+At face value, PIPEDA's consent is less strictly defined than the GDPR's.
 However, it's important not to be complacent about requesting consent.

 A 2015 amendment to PIPEDA added the following statement: